 Ozempic for quitting smoking is an emerging research topic as scientists explore whether GLP-1 medications influence smoking and nicotine addiction.
-Early studies suggest that GLP-1s like semaglutide may decrease nicotine craving and change smoking behavior.
+Early studies suggest that GLP-1s like semaglutide may reduce nicotine cravings and change smoking behavior for some people.

-This article reviews the science behind GLP-1 for tobacco use disorder, including semaglutide, tirzepatide and ongoing clinical trials.
+This article reviews the science behind GLP-1 for tobacco use disorder, including semaglutide, tirzepatide, exenatide, and the investigational drug retatrutide, plus ongoing clinical trials and what to know about smoking or vaping while taking these medications.

 Key Facts